Have you really given it thought?

 Easy and Failproof tests

-Apple is well known for great design and experience, and their products have always been centred on quality appearance, components, and response.
+Apple is well known for great design and experience, and their products have always been centered on quality appearance, components, and response.
 Android can’t really the same, with some of them built on cheap components, which also contributes to their lower-priced mobile phones.
 So even if you do build an extraordinary app, it will still disappoint on a cheaper platform like Android.

-Some developers just know what they want right off the bat, with their clear knowledge of Apple’s closed and more tightly controlled environment, which comprises of Xcode (graphical interface builder, syntax-aware, compiler-aware source editor), iCloud, iTunes, the App Store, the iPad, the iPhone etc. The highly intuitive and holistic environment ensures a seamless experience in sharing data before going on sale.
+Some developers just know what they want right off the bat, with their clear knowledge of Apple’s closed and more tightly controlled environment, which comprises of Xcode (graphical interface builder, syntax-aware, compiler-aware source editor), iCloud, iTunes, the App Store, the iPad, the iPhone, etc. The highly intuitive and holistic environment ensures a seamless experience in sharing data before going on sale.

 Long term prospects

 - Apple only approves quality apps